cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 Mean coverage:  98
 ```

-We can see for our example run that we have a total assembly length of ~4.2 Mb, which matches our expected genome size very well.
+We can see for our example run that we have a total assembly length of ~4.2 Mb, which matches our expected genome size.
 The number of final fragments was 3, and given that _Vibrio cholerae_ has 2 chromosomes, this is not bad at all - we must have been able to assembly the two chromosomes nearly completely.
 The largest fragment is ~3 Mb, which again from our knowledge of other _Vibrio_ genomes, probably corresponds to chromosome 1.
-And we can see the final depth of coverage of the genome is 98x, which makes sense, since we sampled our reads to achieve ~100x.
+And we can see the final depth of coverage of the genome is 98x, which makes sense, since we sampled our reads to achieve approximately 100x.

-Sometimes you may end up with more fragmented genome assemblies, in particular if your coverage is not as good.
+Sometimes you may end up with more fragmented genome assemblies, in particular if your coverage is not good.
 For the example we showed earlier, where `rasusa` reported our reads were only enough for ~37x coverage, our flye assembly resulted in more than 30 fragments.
 While this is worse than a near-complete assembly, it doesn't mean that the genome assembly is useless.
 We should still have recovered a lot of the genes, and even a fragmented assembly can be used to identify sequence types and pathogenic and AMR genes.